 Enterprise-level businesses may use many different types of software.
-From email accounts to remote system tools, access to these accounts is essential.
+Access to these accounts is essential, from email accounts to remote system tools.
 Hackers can use various password attacks to access sensitive accounts, but multi-factor authentication thwarts these attempts.
-Multi-factor authentication requires a secure always-changing key, to be submitted along with the username and password.
+Multi-factor authentication requires a secure always-changing key, to be submitted and the username and password.
 Multi-factor authentication ensures that only approved users can access their accounts and deny access to others.

 5. Regular Patching and Reporting

-Committing regularly scheduled updates is one of the most straightforward principles to protect enterprise-sized businesses from various cyber attacks.
+Committing regularly scheduled updates is one of the most straightforward principles to protect enterprise-sized businesses from various cyber-attacks.
 Many exploits aim at versions of software that old or out-of-date.
 Some companies will not upgrade due to costs or the ability to do so.
-With this focus, criminal organizations can use these exploits and access your systems with relative ease.
+Criminal organizations can use these exploits and access your systems with relative ease with this focus.
 Regular patching can also improve system performance and efficiency.
 The U.S. National Security Agency shared a list of the top 25 vulnerabilities exploited by Chinese state-sponsored hacking groups.
 These vulnerabilities are easy to exploit and are often used by criminal organizations to gain business network access.

 As a proud supporter of American manufacturing, Certitude Security® is working diligently to inform leaders and facilitate essential asset protection priorities for manufacturing businesses throughout the United States.
 If you are interested in learning about the empowerment services that Certitude Security® can offer, visit our website or coordinate a time to speak to a team member today.